Blightmud/Blightmud/resources/help/lua_triggers.md

 - `callback` The Lua function that gets called when a match is found.
 - Returns a trigger id (used for removing the trigger)

+## Trigger Options
+Options allow you to fine-tune how the trigger is matched or displayed.

+- `gag`      Gag (don't print) the matched line.
+- `prompt`   Match against the prompt instead of regular output lines.

 ***blight:remove_trigger(trigger_id)***

 - `trigger_id` An id returned when creating the trigger